Vonnie Holliday: Washington Redskins

 Holliday signed with the Washington Redskins on May 17, 2010.

 Arizona Cardinals

 Holliday was traded to the Arizona Cardinals along with a sixth round draft pick in exchange for running back Tim Hightower on July 31, 2011.
 Holliday re-signed with the Cardinals during the 2012 offseason for a fifteenth NFL season.
 The 2012 season would be Holliday's last with a professional team.

 NFL statistics

 Personal life

-Vonnie and his wife, Eboni, have a daughter, Kali, and a son, Joey.
+Vonnie has a daughter, Kali, and a son, Joey.
 Holliday was the only boy in a household with five women, including his mother, grandmother, two sisters, and an aunt.
-He founded the Vonnie Holliday Foundation in 2001, which assists children’s hospitals and the Camden Bulldogs football camp in South Carolina with visits and fund raising activities.
+He founded the Vonnie Holliday Foundation in 2001, which assists children's hospitals and the Camden Bulldogs football camp in South Carolina with visits and fund raising activities.